INTERNATIONAL STUDENT WITHDRAWAL & REFUND POLICY

 English for Academic Purposes (EAP) Program

-Postsecondary (Diploma/Certificate/Degree Programs) Administrative Fee
+Postsecondary (Diploma/Certificate/Degree Programs)

-- In all cases, the application fee of $65 is non-refundable
+- In all cases, the application fee of $65 is non-refundable.

 POSTPONING OR SKIPPING A SESSION OR SEMESTER

-If you are planning to postpone or skip a future semester/session, you must withdraw from your program before the deadline period and there will be a $100 administrative fee.
-However, if you do not withdraw before the deadline, you may be charged full semester fees.
+However, if you have not registered and are planning to postpone or skip a future semester/session, you must withdraw from your program before the deadline period.
+There will be a $100 administrative fee.
+If you fail to withdraw before the deadline, you may be charged full semester fees.